DVBeckwitt/fit2HR/README.md

 * For each candidate `w`, it minimizes the mean squared error between each point and the mean of its neighbors (LOOCV).
 * Returns the smoothed HR, per-sample local standard deviation, chosen window, and effective duration.

-Counterpoint: moving average plus LOOCV is simple and robust but not physiologically explicit.

 ### HR zones